kairos-io/kairos-docs/content/en/docs/Installation/trustedboot.md

 The steps below will guide you into generating the installable assets, and how to re-generate the assets to upgrade the node to a new version of the OS.

-### Requirements

-- Docker
-- Git
-- A Linux machine with KVM (for testing the images locally)

-### Build the container image used to generate keys and installable medium
+## Build the container image used to generate keys and installable medium

 ```bash
 # Build the container image that will be used to generate the keys and installable medium